wilsonmar/generic-jmeter-test/README.md

 I put together a simple jmeter test framework with start scripts for Linux/Unix/Solaris/OSX and Windows.

+## Why should I use it? ##

-**It's easy to use and easily configurable.**
+ * It's easy to use and easily configurable.
+ * Everything you will have to do is adapt the `test.properties`
+ * You won't have to change the test if you want to test different websites/web applications

-All you need is a host to test and at least one URL list.
+ * All you need is a host to test and at least one URL list.

-All settings can be individually set for all threadgroups so that one threadgroup could test articles, one overview pages and another one images.
+ * All settings can be individually set for all threadgroups so that one threadgroup could test articles, one overview pages and another one images.
     Currently, ten different threadgroups are implemented.

-You can start the test locally or remotely on JMeter servers if you want to.
+ * You can start the test locally or remotely on JMeter servers if you want to.

-This test (with the properties) also works with the [maven-jmeter-plugin](https://github.com/Ronnie76er/jmeter-maven-plugin)
+ * This test (with the properties) also works with the [maven-jmeter-plugin](https://github.com/Ronnie76er/jmeter-maven-plugin)

 ## Contents ##